CH-Wong/chunheungwong.com/content/music/scarlet-skies.md

 When the air rises will you be with me?

 Chorus
-And fly, fall up to when we had only dreamed.
+Fly away, fall up to when all of our dreams were real.
-Then I would tell you that I'm sorry for every time you cried, Over all the things that we'll never be.
+Finally, I could tell you that I'm sorry for everytime these Scarlet skies turned black and white
 If I burn down the lights around me, can you still make me see?

 Verse